Lifeproof vs Otterbox: Which is better to protect your phone from hazards and accidents whilst hiking, riding, or climbing in the great outdoors?

 The types of outdoor activities you engage in will help you figure out the level of texture your phone’s case should have.
 For mountaineers, grip will be an important element; your phone shouldn’t easily slip off or out of its location.
 Campers, on the other hand, can get by with lighter texture and a little vigilance.

-The main crux of our Lifeproof vs Otterbox debate lies here.
+The main crux of our Lifeproof FRE case vs Otterbox debate lies here.
 Which one fares better?

 While their products are built with high-quality, durable materials, their size can be rather bulky.
 Aside from a user’s own preference and hand-feel, the bulk can make storing and placing your smartphone a bit challenging.
 Typical holders and pockets will not be able to cater to its size.

-Lifeproof cases provide similar protections against dirt, scratches, and drops.
+Lifeproof heavy duty cases provide similar protections against dirt, scratches, and drop protection.
 Moreover, their Fre case is waterproof as well, which also provides added snow protection.

 However, it does not focus on providing the same durable construction as Otterbox.
 Lifeproof cases are sleeker, but ultimately, flimsier as well.